ml-patterns/ml-patterns/README.md

 Each page in the library consists of a description of a situation, its solution, and a large explanatory picture.
 The text is limited to 1000 characters.
 The key idea is to present information as briefly and clearly as possible - only the essence.
 [An example of a page](https://github.com/ml-patterns/ml-patterns/blob/main/business_cases/Defect%20Detection%20on%20Beverage%20Packaging%20Line.md).

+## Contribution

+For adding a new pattern, please use [template.md](https://github.com/ml-patterns/ml-patterns/blob/main/library/template.md) as a template, and raise an issue and later PR.
+To request for improvement, change or question, please propose an issue.

+Please read the [CLA](https://github.com/ml-patterns/ml-patterns/blob/main/CLA.md) before submitting your contribution to the project.
+Under any circumstances, by submitting your contribution, you are deemed to accept and agree to be bound by the terms and conditions of the CLA.

 ## License

 The project has a free [CC BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) and is created by a team of authors.